Sperm freezing & sperm storage

 To assess sperm quality after freezing, we may thaw a small sample after a freeze to check on the quality of frozen sperm.
 This 'trial thaw' enables us to assess survival and provide advice on the best treatment using the sperm.
 Depending on the sperm quality, our recommendation may be to store a number of samples over a period of time to assure we have adequate samples for potential future use.

-What if I do not use my frozen sperm?
+What happens if I don't use my frozen sperm?

 If you do not use all of your frozen sperm, you may discard or donate it.